CopernicaMarketingSoftware/Documentation/Mailerq/5.4/try-with-docker.md

 [here](https://www.mailerq.com/product/license) and supply it to Docker inside an environmental variable.
 To do this, you can run
 ```
-docker run -e LICENSE_KEY=<your_license_key> -it mailerq/mailerq:5.4
+docker run -e LICENSE_KEY=<your_license_key> -it mailerq/mailerq
 ```
 with your license key filled in.
 This way, the image will automatically download a short-lived license on each startup, ideal for testing.

-Alternatively, you can manually download the `license.txt` file, and bind the image license file to the host file.
+Alternatively, if you already have a `license.txt` file, you can bind the image license file to the host file.
 To accomplish this, you can run
 ```
-docker run -v `pwd`/license.txt:/etc/mailerq/license.txt -it mailerq/mailerq:5.4
+docker run -v `pwd`/license.txt:/etc/mailerq/license.txt -it mailerq/mailerq
 ```
 with the `license.txt` in the current working directory.